 At the Annual Meeting, you will be asked to vote on the following proposals.
-It is our recommendation that you vote in favor of all of the following proposals.
+It is our recommendation that you vote in favor of Proposals 1, 2, 3(a), 3(b), 3(c), and 4.

-Propo osal Board Recommendation Page Reference 1.
-Election of Directors FOR 7 2.
-Advisory Vote on the Approval of Executive Compensation FOR 38 3(a).
-Approval of Amendments to our Certificate of Incorporation - to eliminate supermajority voting requirements for certain business combinations FOR 73 3(b).
-Approval of Amendments to our Certificate of Incorporation and By-Laws - to eliminate supermajority voting requirements to remove a director without cause FOR 73 3(c).
-Approval of Amendments to our Certificate of Incorporation - to eliminate supermajority voting requirement to make certain amendments to our By-Laws FOR 74 4.
-Ratification of the Appointment of Deloitte as Independent Auditor for 2024 FOR 75
+Prop osal Board Recommendation Page Reference 1.
+Election of Directors FOR 8 2.
+Advisory Vote on the Approval of Executive Compensation FOR 39 3(a).
+Management Proposal to Eliminate Supermajority Voting Requirements for Certain Business Combinations FOR 74 3(b).
+Management Proposal to Eliminate Supermajority Voting Requirements to Remove a Director Without Cause FOR 74 3(c).
+Management Proposal to Eliminate Supermajority Voting Requirement to Make Certain Amendments to Our By-Laws FOR 75 4.
+Ratification of the Appointment of Deloitte as Independent Auditor for 2025 FOR 76

 Ensuring that our Board has the optimal balance of skills, viewpoints, perspectives, and experiences is a top priority of the Board and the Governance, Nominating and Sustainability Committee (Governance Committee).
-The nominees for whom you are being asked to vote are a diverse group of highly qualified leaders with a broad range of business, industry, and academic experience, reflecting our commitment to diversity.
+The nominees for whom you are being asked to vote are a group of highly qualified leaders with a broad range of business, industry, and academic experience.

-For additional information about the diversity, experience, skills, and qualifications of each individual nominee, please see the charts on page 3 and pages 7-9 and biographical data on pages 11-16.
+For additional information about the backgrounds, experience, skills, and qualifications of each individual nominee, please see the charts on page 2 and pages 8-11 and biographical data on pages 13-18.